remzelg/First-Web-Project/README.md

 Logic is implemented through extensive javascript.

 # Current Issues
-The game server is no longer running so the game cannot be played.
-Must reconfigure to use javascript objects
+The server serving the database is no longer running so the game cannot be played.
+Must reconfigure to use javascript objects.

 #Game Layout and Planning